skonfig/extra/type/__nextcloud_user/man.rst

 keep-groups
     Do not touch the user groups if the user is already set up.
-This will avoid to delete group assosiactions not defined via cdist.
+This will avoid to delete group assosiactions not defined via skonfig.
 If the parameter `--group` is set despite of this parameter, it will only be used in the user setup if he does not already exists.